cambardell/portfolio/Content/apps/resume.md

 ## Extracurricular
 ### Open Source Maintainer, Sep 2020 - Present
-* Moved a previous project to an open source model, facilitating community development in an environment focused on helping beginners learn how to contribute to open source software.
+* Maintained a public open source project for a production application.
+Responsibilities include code review, project management, and technical documentation.

 ### Founder and President of UW Developers, Jun 2019 - Apr 2020
 * Software club for University of Waterloo undergraduates to learn mobile app development in an environment focused on peer mentorship and releasing products.